Lumi-supercomputer/LUMI-training-materials/docs/4day-20241028/notes_2_07_LUMI_Software_Stacks.md

         have zen3-based CPUs, and the compute GPU nodes have AMD compute GPUs while the visualisation nodes have NVIDIA rendering GPUs.

-    Given the novel interconnect and GPU we do expect that both system and application software will be immature at first and **evolve quickly**, hence we needed a setup that enables us to remain very agile, which leads to different compromises compared to a software stack for a more conventional and mature system as an x86 cluster with NVIDIA GPUs and Mellanox InfiniBand.
+    Given the rather novel interconnect and GPU we cannot expect that all system and application software is already fully mature and we need to be prepared for **fast evolution**, hence we needed a setup that enables us to remain very agile, which leads to different compromises compared to a software stack for a more conventional and mature system as an x86 cluster with NVIDIA GPUs and Mellanox InfiniBand.